What is the Difference between Modern and Contemporary Furniture Design?

 Open Spaces and Warm Colours

-Big open spaces and bold features are still a must, but they are offset by softer angles.
-Soft contemporary designs favour more traditional materials, that can help the house better resonate with its natural surroundings.
+Soft contemporary furnishings favour more traditional materials that can help the home better resonate with its natural surroundings.
 Warm materials like hardwood, are chosen over cold materials like metal and marble, to create a more cosy environment.

-Bold warm browns and creams are paired with wood, stone and tile designs to create an elegant and tempting warmth.
-As with all contemporary designs, items of furniture are clean cut and minimal, to reduce clutter and give an air of spaciousness.
+Rich wooden hues are preferred for soft contemporary fitted furniture to create an organic feel that reflects the harmony of nature.
+As with all contemporary designs, furnishings should be clean cut and minimal, to reduce clutter and give an air of spaciousness.

-Modern Design is the opposite of the Grandoise Architecture Styles of the 1800s and early 1900s
+Modern furniture design is the opposite of the grandiose styles of the 1800s and early 1900s

 Modern design takes its notes from the international style of architecture which developed in the 1920s and continued to evolve until the 1970s.
 Even though the art deco period of the 1920s is considered modern, the mid-century modern designs of the 1950s and 1960s are the most popular styles.

-A modern styled interior is comprised of clean, straight lines in comparison to a contemporary design which makes use of bold, sweeping and curved lines.
-Crisp, sharp and bare, modern homes utilise space just like contemporary designs, they have open layouts and natural light.
+A modern styled interior consists of clean, straight lines in comparison to a contemporary design which makes use of bold, sweeping and curved lines.
+Crisp, sharp and bare, modern homes utilise space just like contemporary designs, but with lines that bring out a harder definition.
+This modern fitted bedroom furniture uses vertical lines to draw the eye upward combined with a dark, dijon walnut headboard to direct attention into the room.